Lazard: The Three Houses of Lazard

-In the late 1800s and early 1900s, the firm evolved into three “Houses of Lazard” in the United States, France, and the United Kingdom, separately managed but allied.
+In the late 1800s and early 1900s, the firm evolved into three "Houses of Lazard" in the United States, France, and the United Kingdom, separately managed but allied.
 The Lazard partners advised clients on financial matters and built a cross-border network of high-level relationships in business and government.
 Noted financial advisor George Blumenthal rose to prominence as the head of the U.S. branch of Lazard Frères and was a partner of Lazard Frères in France.

-In the economic boom following World War II, the American operations of Lazard expanded significantly under the leadership of the financier André Meyer.
+In the economic boom following World War II, the American operations of Lazard expanded significantly under the leadership of the French financier André Meyer.
 Meyer and Lazard partner Felix Rohatyn have been credited with virtually inventing the modern mergers and acquisitions (M&A) market.

 In 1953, Lazard Investors Ltd began an asset management business in London, which is the origin of today's Lazard Asset Management.

-A Unified Firm
+A unified firm

 In 1977, as the health of Meyer began to deteriorate, the firm came to be controlled by Michel David-Weill.
 Under his leadership, the three houses of Lazard were formally united in 2000 as Lazard LLC.

 In 2002, David-Weill hired Bruce Wasserstein to be CEO.
 Lazard became a public company in 2005, with nearly two-thirds of its shares owned by current and former employees.
-Wasserstein became its first Chairman and CEO.
+Wasserstein became its first chairman and CEO.
 In connection with the initial public offering (IPO), Lazard spun off its broker-dealer business, Lazard Capital Markets.

-Following Wasserstein's death in 2009, Lazard's Board of Directors elected Kenneth M. Jacobs as Chairman and CEO.
+Following Wasserstein's death in 2009, Lazard's board of directors elected Kenneth M. Jacobs as chairman and CEO.

-Independence Point Advisors

-Lazard invested in a startup investment bank, Independence Point Advisors, in late 2021.
-Independence Point Advisors was founded by Anne Clarke Wolff, previously a Bank of America executive and banker, and aspires to remain owned by women and minorities.
-The bank was nicknamed "Salomon Sisters" prior to its launch, in a reference to the defunct investment bank Salomon Brothers.